-The value of each bar can be symbolized as a count of features in each category on the y-axis, or as a number or rate/ratio field.
-If a field is used, the bar values can be calculated as a sum, minimum, maximum, average, percentile, or median of values from the field for each category.
+You can symbolize the value of each bar as a count of features in each category on the y-axis or as a number or rate/ratio field.
+If you use a field, the bar values can be calculated as a sum, minimum, maximum, average, percentile, or median of values from the field for each category.

-An optional Subgroup field can be selected on the y-axis.
-The Subgroup field must be a string field and will be used to divide each category on the y-axis into subcategories.
-You can also switch from a grouped bar chart to a stacked bar chart using the Stack chart button .
+You can optionally select the Subgroup field on the y-axis.
+The Subgroup field must be a string field and is used to divide each category on the y-axis into subcategories.

-Style related maps with the same field you used to group your bar chart.
-When you interact with the chart or map, you'll be able to see simultaneous categorical and spatial patterns.
+You can style related maps with the same field you used to group your bar chart.
+When you interact with the chart or map, you can see simultaneous categorical and spatial patterns.

 Use the Chart statistics button to display the mean, median, upper quartile, lower quartile, or a custom value.

-When you create a bar chart, a result dataset with the string and number fields used to create the chart will be added to the data pane.
-The result dataset can be used to find answers with nonspatial analysis using the Action button .
+When you create a bar chart, a result dataset with the string and number fields used to create the chart is added to the data pane.
+You can use the result dataset to find answers with nonspatial analysis using the Action button .